 Geminids: Like the Quadrantids, the Geminid meteor shower also came from dust particles of an asteroid, this time a near-earth asteroid called 3200 Phaeton.
 Meteor showers are mostly from comets, so having an asteroid as parents make the Quadrantids and Geminids different from other meteor showers.
 The Geminids happen in December and spray up to 40 meteors per hour out of the Gemini constellation at its peak.

 People living in the Northern Hemisphere are in the best position to observe the most beautiful meteor showers.
 For example, North America is right below the region of the sky where the January Quadrantids shower appears.

 A bright moon can dim the prospect of seeing a good meteor shower, drowning out all but the brightest meteors.
 Local light pollution dampens prospects, too, so the best place to view a meteor shower is from out in a rural location.

-Most meteor showers are best viewed in the pre-dawn hours, when the part of Earth you are standing on is facing the direction of Earth's orbit.
-It's like bugs hitting a car's windshield.
-In the late evening hours, on the other hand, the meteors are less frequent — loosely akin to bugs hitting a car's rear bumper.
+Most meteor showers are best viewed in the pre-dawn hours when the part of Earth you are standing on is facing the direction of Earth's orbit.
+In the late evening hours, on the other hand, the meteors are less frequent.

 Meteor showers can be seen at different times of the year depending on when Earth is going to pass through the comet's or asteroid's path.
 Some meteor showers happen annually; others only appear over a period of several years, while some of the best shows — meteor storms — happen just once or twice in a lifetime.